LCAV/pylocus/README.rst

 ---------------------------

-MDS, lateration and other algorithms, used for localization using distances and/or angles.
+This package contains Multidimensional Scaling, lateration, and other algorithms useful for localization using distances and/or angles.

 Local install
 *************